harttraveller/mintel-theme/site/Navigation.md

 ### Page Hover

-If enabled, hovering over an [[About|internal]] link will bring up a preview modal brings up a preview of that page.
+If enabled, hovering over an [[About|internal]] link will bring up a preview modal of the target page.

 ### Backlinks

-If enabled backlinks will be shown at the bottom of the page.
-These are pages that link to the page you are currently on.
+If enabled, backlinks will be shown at the bottom of the page.
+These are links to pages that link to the page you are currently on.

 ### Page Scroll